 Some paddle boards come with a warranty, which can come in handy if your board gets damaged.
 Just make sure you find out how long the warranty lasts – some only cover you for a year, while some are longer.

-Best Fishing Paddle Board: The Reviews
+Fishing Paddle Board Reviews

-Now you know what makes the best stand up paddleboard for fishing, onto the reviews!
+Now, onto the reviews!
 Here are the top rated SUPs for an angler:

 Roc Inflatable SUP Board